unturned-info/unturned-3-knowledgebase/docs/Modding/AssetBundles.md

 ### Required \*.dat File Lines

 __Asset\_Bundle\_Version__: `2, 3, 4`.
 Used to determine shader consolidation.
-Version 2 is Unity 2017 LTS.
-Version 3 is Unity 2018 and 2019 LTS.
-Version 4 is Unity 2020 LTS.
+Version 2 is Unity 2017 LTS, version 3 is Unity 2018 and 2019 LTS, and version 4 is Unity 2020 LTS.

 __Exclude\_From\_Master\_Bundle__: Indicates that the game should look for an individual *.unity3d asset bundle instead.